Celesth/Stellarium/README.md

 # 12/5/2025
 [Auto-Hook](browser/auto-hook.js)
-(allows to gets links for icorn.tv and r-34video.com)
+(allows to gets links for icorn.tv and r-34video.com, i made this because to make my collection;) )